thumbor/thumbor/docs/how_to_upload_images.rst

 The image is created at ``http://thumbor-server/image/05b2eda857314e559630c6f3334d818d/photo.jpg``.
-It can be retrieve, modify or delete via this URI.
+It can be retrieved, modified or deleted via this URI.

 The optional ``Slug`` HTTP header specifies the filename to use for the image uploaded.